-3. When feeding, alternate the arm used when holding your baby to avoid adding pressure to the flattened side of head.
+When feeding, alternate the arm used when holding your baby to avoid adding pressure to the flattened side of head.

 Cranial Remoulding Helmet Therapy

-Babies between 8 to 12 months old can be treated but may require a longer period of time.
-Therapy will not be effective once skull growth is complete.
+Babies between 8 to 12 months old can be treated but may require a longer period of time and therapy will not be effective once skull growth is complete.

 We first need to assess and check your child carefully to determine his or her condition’s severity.